5upernova-heng/EventManager-Frontend/README.md

 Essiencial

-1. Event form change:
-   1. Group Page
-   1. Owner and Participants(show when category == course/test/group)
-2. Map:
+1. Map:
    1. The result of routes;
    2. Show inside view of some buildings;
    3. support different screen size
-3. With backend:
+2. With backend:
    1. Remind Fetcher
    1. Call route searching after remind